cvignac/cvignac.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher in generative AI for point cloud and graph data.
-I have just completed my PhD at EPFL under the guidance of Pascal Frossard and co-supervision of Max Welling within the ELLIS program.
-During my PhD, I developed several denoising diffusion models for molecules, namely EDM, DiGress and MiDi.
+I am a researcher at [Isomorphic Labs](https://www.isomorphiclabs.com/).
+I have completed my PhD at EPFL in 2023 under the guidance of Pascal Frossard.
+During my PhD, I developed several denoising diffusion models for molecules and graphs in general, namely EDM, DiGress, MiDi and SparseDiff.

-Before that, I graduated from École Polytechnique and École Normale Supérieure de Paris-Saclay (master MVA - Mathematics, Vision and Learning) in 2018.
-I completed my master thesis on structured prediction in LCSL, Genoa (Italy) under the supervision of Alessandro Rudi and Lorenzo Rosasco.
+Before that, I graduated from École Polytechnique and École Normale Supérieure de Paris-Saclay (master MVA - Mathematics, Vision and Learning).

+My research interests lie in the representation and generation of unordered data (point clouds and graphs), with a particular focus on molecules.

 ### Selection of papers:

-  Yiming Qin, Clément Vignac, Pascal Frossard - [Sparse Training of Discrete Diffusion Models for Graph Generation](https://arxiv.org/abs/2311.02142) (Arxiv)
+  Yiming Qin, Clément Vignac, Pascal Frossard - [Sparse Training of Discrete Diffusion Models for Graph Generation](https://arxiv.org/abs/2311.02142) (ArXiv)

   Clément Vignac, Nagham Osman, Laura Toni, Pascal Frossard - [MiDi: Mixed Graph and 3D Denoising Diffusion for Molecule Generation](https://arxiv.org/abs/2302.09048) (ECML 2023)